 A proven record in establishing, building and maintaining effective and cohesive working relationships.

-Computer skills and the ability to use appropriate tools Write clear and concise reports at both a strategic and operational level.
+Computer skills and the ability to use appropriate tools.

+Write clear and concise reports at both a strategic and operational level.

 Demonstrated ability to write to a high standard (clear, accurate, concise, appropriate to the audience).